 While Malta has a high standard of living, comparable to other European countries of the Mediterranean region, the cost of living is generally lower than in Europe.
 It is therefore possible to live a comfortable life with lesser expenses.
 Life is more laid back than in Europe, and particularly in Gozo the pace of life is slow and relaxed and the charm of this little island is difficult to get away from.
 The crime rate is very low, drug abuse is still very limited and is not a problem.
 Children can be very safely brought up and there is a general care and awareness given by the people to children and elderly persons, particularly where foreigners are concerned.
 Most foreigners who come to live in Malta are surprised at the help and attention they are given by the local population.

 The warm climate is a particular attraction to persons coming from colder regions of the world.
 Particularly in spring and autumn Malta is an excellent place to be.

 Doing Business in Malta

 The work force in Malta is English speaking, motivated and well educated.
-Malta grants tax and other incentives to foreign persons or companies setting up business in Malta, including low rents for factories and low interest loans.
+Malta grants incentives to foreign persons or companies setting up business in Malta, including low rents for factories and low interest loans.
 Besides this, its strategic location, excellent international trade relations and a good quality of life make it on of the most attractive places for business in the Mediterranean.